mkamakshi/Codebook/README.md

     9.Checkout modal - Checkout component displaying user name and email from API 10.Order Dashboard -Display products by order for each customer(using API)
-    11.Routing - using Router-Routes and Protected Routes
+    11.Routing - using Router-Routes and Protected Routes 12.Dynamic Title - dynamic titles for each page

  **#Project structure**
    The project is arranged into the following folders :